Blockchair/Blockchair.Support/README.md

 * Mempool processing is in alpha
 * Ethereum support is in private pre-alpha

-As our team currently lacks a native English speaker, we'll also be grateful for pointing out spelling mistakes on the website.
+As our team currently lacks a native English speaker, we'll also be grateful for pointing out spelling mistakes on the website :)

 Thanks!